 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

-Red Robin Gourmet Burgers, Inc., a Delaware corporation, together with its subsidiaries (“Red Robin,” “we,” “us,” “our”, or the “Company”), primarily develops, operates, and franchises casual-dining restaurants in North America.
-At December 31, 2017, the Company owned and operated 480 restaurants located in 39 states and two Canadian provinces.
-The Company also had 86 casual-dining restaurants operated by franchisees in 15 states as of December 31, 2017.
+Red Robin Gourmet Burgers, Inc., a Delaware corporation, together with its subsidiaries ("Red Robin," "we," "us," "our", or the "Company"), primarily operates, franchises, and develops casual dining restaurants in North America.
+As of December 27, 2020, the Company owned and operated 443 restaurants located in 38 states.
+The Company also had 103 casual dining restaurants operated by franchisees in 16 states and one Canadian province.
 The Company operates its business as one operating and one reportable segment.

-Use of Estimates—The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
-The areas that require management’s most significant estimates are impairment of long lived assets, goodwill, lease accounting, insurance/self-insurance reserves, estimating fair value, income taxes, unearned revenue, and stock-based compensation expense.
+Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
+The areas that require management's most significant estimates are impairment of long-lived assets, lease accounting, estimating fair value, and unearned revenue.
 Actual results could differ from those estimates.

-Cash Equivalents—The Company considers all highly liquid instruments with an original maturity of three months or less to be cash equivalents.
-Amounts receivable from credit card issuers are typically converted to cash within two to four days of the original sales transaction and are considered to be cash equivalents.
+Cash Equivalents - The Company considers all highly liquid instruments with an original maturity of three months or less to be cash equivalents.
+Amounts receivable from credit card issuers are typically converted to cash within two days to four days of the original sales transaction and are considered to be cash equivalents.

 Cash and cash equivalents are maintained with multiple financial institutions.
 Generally, these deposits may be redeemed upon demand and are maintained with financial institutions with reputable credit and therefore bear minimal credit risk.
 The Company holds cash and cash equivalents at financial institutions in excess of amounts covered by the Federal Depository Insurance Corporation (the "FDIC") and sometimes invests excess cash in money market funds not insured by the FDIC.

-Accounts Receivable—Accounts receivable consists primarily of third-party gift card receivables, tenant improvement allowances, and trade receivables due from franchisees for royalties.
-At the end of 2017, there was approximately $14.3 million of gift cards in transit in accounts receivable related to gift cards that were sold by third-party retailers compared to $12.4 million at the end of 2016.
-At the end of 2017, there was also approximately $2.2 million related to tenant improvement allowances in accounts receivable compared to $3.8 million at the end of 2016.
+Accounts Receivable - Accounts receivable consists primarily of third party gift card receivables, third party delivery partner receivables, trade receivables due from franchisees for royalties, and tenant improvement allowances.
+At the end of 2020, there was approximately $7.6 million of gift cards in transit in accounts receivable related to gift cards that were sold by third party retailers compared to $13.3 million at the end of 2019.
+At the end of 2020, there was also approximately $4 million related to third party delivery partners in accounts receivable compared to $1.2 million at the end of 2019.

-Inventories—Inventories consist of food, beverages, and supplies valued at the lower of cost (first-in, first-out method) or net realizable value.
-At the end of 2017 and 2016, food and beverage inventories were $9.0 million and $9.8 million and supplies inventories were $20.6 million and $20.1 million.
+Inventories - Inventories consist of food, beverages, and supplies valued at the lower of cost (first-in, first-out method) or net realizable value.
+At the end of 2020 and 2019, food and beverage inventories were $6.8 million and $8.1 million, and supplies inventories were $17.0 million and $18.3 million.

-Property and Equipment—Property and equipment are recorded at cost.
+Property and Equipment - Property and equipment are recorded at cost.
 Expenditures for major additions and improvements are capitalized and minor replacements, maintenance, and repairs are expensed as incurred.
-Depreciation is computed on the straight-line method, based on the shorter of the estimated useful lives or the terms of the underlying leases of the related assets.
+Depreciation is computed on the straight-line method based on the shorter of the estimated useful lives or the terms of the underlying leases of the related assets.
 Interest incurred on funds used to construct Company-owned restaurants is capitalized and amortized over the estimated useful life of the related assets.
-Capitalized interest totaled $0.3 million, $0.2 million, and $0.2 million in 2017, 2016, and 2015.

 The estimated useful lives for property and equipment are: